 To ensure optimal website performance, it’s crucial to optimize your images to prevent unnecessary largeness and distribute data across pages.
 The potential issues arising from overloading one page with excessive content and data include the deterioration of the user experience and poor ranking by search engines like Google.
 If you’re asking yourself “How long does SEO take to work?”, know that the better your technical SEO, the faster you’ll see results.

 Another important thing to consider for SEO success is your website’s ability to adapt to different screen sizes.
 More people than ever are accessing websites primarily on their phones or tablets, meaning it’s important your website isn’t only optimized for desktop machines.
 The solution to this is creating a mobile-specific version of your website that loads when someone accesses the site on a mobile device.
 Perhaps a better option for your SEO success, however, is a responsive website that looks the same but moves buttons and navigation menus around depending on the screen size.

 Google prefers websites that are adaptive and responsive.

 Take the time to amend these things and keep your website speedy, and you’ll reap the benefits in your search engine rankings.

 An audience report gives you an insight into how many active users are on your website at any time, allowing you to filter through given periods.
 You’ll see the lifetime value of each user based on their activity on single or multiple sessions, and get to know more about user behavior.
-Again, this helps you finetune your SEO strategy.

 If you provide computer repair services in Jacksonville, Florida, you won’t be competing with other companies using keywords like “computer repair services.”
 Instead, you will be competing with geo-specific keywords.
 In this example, you would compete with keywords like “computer repairs in Jacksonville” or “computer repair services in Florida.”